nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to view the list of tuition appointments.
 2. TutorTracker displays the list of tuition appointments to the user.

     Use case ends.

 <hr/>

-**Use Case UC0005: View tuition application**
+**Use Case UC0005: View tuition appointment**

 **MSS**

-1. User requests to view applications
+1. User requests to view appointment
-2. TutorTracker shows a list of applications
+2. TutorTracker shows a list of appointments

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.
     * 1a1.
-TutorTracker shows a message that there are no applications.
+TutorTracker shows a message that there are no appointments.

     Use case ends.

 <hr/>

-**Use Case UC0006: Delete a tuition application**
+**Use Case UC0006: Delete a tuition appointment**

 **MSS**

-1. User requests to list applications
+1. User requests to list appointments
-2. TutorTracker shows a list of applications
+2. TutorTracker shows a list of appointments
-3. User requests to delete a specific application in the list
+3. User requests to delete a specific appointment in the list
-4. TutorTracker deletes that specific application.
+4. TutorTracker deletes that specific appointment.

 <hr/>